- Download our Moving to Mexico Guide (PDF)

-While furnished accommodation options and furniture and appliances are readily available, expats who want a taste of home can import personal items duty free.
-Mexican Customs allows this only once within the first six months of arrival but it can save money on paying hefty taxes.
+While furnished accommodation options, as well as furniture and appliances are readily available, expats who want a taste of home can import personal items duty-free.
+Mexican Customs allows this only once within the first six months of arrival, but it can save expats money on paying hefty taxes.

 - CON: Complicated shipping regulations tied to visas

-Bringing household possessions into Mexico comes with rules and regulations.
+Bringing household possessions into Mexico has rules and regulations.
 Arrivals with temporary residence will have to export their items when they leave, contributing to additional admin and stress.
-Expats who brave this will likely employ the help of a customs broker or a relocation company.
+Expats who brave this will likely need to employ the help of a customs broker or a relocation company.

 Education and schools in Mexico